 Rila Monastery is one of Bulgaria’s most outstanding architectural and historical buildings.
 The monastery, set in the Rila Mountain range is also one of Bulgaria’s biggest tourist attractions and it’s popular among both domestic and foreign visitors.

 We’ll start with the main reason that many visit Rila Monastery – it is quite simply stunning.
-The monastery is set in the wooded hillsides of the Rila mountains which sets off the colours of the monastery quite spectacularly.
+The monastery is set in the wooded hillsides of the Rila mountains which sets off the colors of the monastery quite spectacularly.

 At a lower level, black and white striped colonnades and arcades protect the most glorious religious artwork.
 Higher up the stripes are red and white.
 The golden yellow domes that top the monastery crown a jewel of Bulgaria’s attractions.

-During the Ottoman rule of Bulgaria, the Bulgarian language and culture were preserved here and Bulgaria’s famous revolutionaries – Vassil Levski, Peyo Yavorov and Gotse Delchev have hidden here over the years.
+During the Ottoman rule of Bulgaria, the Bulgarian language and culture were preserved here and Bulgaria’s famous revolutionaries – Vassil Levski, Peyo Yavorov, and Gotse Delchev have hidden here over the years.

 As a building, the monastery has thick stone walls which form an irregular design.
-There are two massive gates, covered wooden collonades and stairs, verandas, arches and hundreds of monastic cells.
+There are two massive gates, covered wooden collonades and stairs, verandas, arches, and hundreds of monastic cells.

 How to Visit Rila Monastery

 You can visit Rila Monastery independently or take a tour of Rila Monastery.
 It is possible to visit the Rila monastery using public transport, but it is more difficult.
 The best way to visit Rila Monastery is either by car or via a guided tour.
 (We recommend this guided tour of Rila Monastery.)